 We have great news for you!

-We at SUSHI BIKES are aware of our responsibility towards the planet and people and are constantly working on more sustainability.
+We at SUSHI BIKES are aware of our responsibility towards the planet and people and are continually working towards greater sustainability.
 We recently became the first e-bike brand to join the Fair Cobalt Alliance (FCA) to increase our impact on cobalt extraction and support fair working conditions along the entire supply chain.

-In this guest post tells you David Sturmes , Director of Programs & Business Development at the Fair Cobalt Alliance, on the challenges associated with the extraction of cobalt and why an industry-wide collaboration is sought here.
-We have translated the post from the original language (English).
-If you prefer to read the original version, you can switch from German to English in the desktop view at the top right of this page.
-In the mobile view you can first open the menu at the top left with the three lines and then change the language.
+In this guest article, David Sturmes , Director of Programs & Business Development at the Fair Cobalt Alliance, tells you about the challenges associated with the extraction of cobalt and why industry-wide collaboration is sought here.
+We have translated the article from the original language (English).
+If you would prefer to read the original version, you can switch from German to English using the dropdown in the desktop view at the top right of this page.
+In the mobile view, you can first open the menu at the top left near the three lines and then change the language.

-Now let's leave the rest of the post to him!
+Now we leave the rest of the post to him!

 David Sturmes, Director Programs & Business Development at FCA writes: